Accessibility statement for this online form

 We’re always looking to improve the accessibility of this online form.

-If you find any problems that aren’t listed on this page or think we’re not meeting the requirements of the accessibility regulations, contact: firstname.lastname@example.org giving details of the issue and any assistive technology you are using.
+If you find any problems that aren’t listed on this page or think we’re not meeting the requirements of the accessibility regulations, email firstname.lastname@example.org or call 0300 123 1372 or 0300 303 5174 (for Welsh speakers) giving details of the issue and any assistive technology you are using.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the accessibility regulations.
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).